France: Emmanuel Macron is working on his casting and the legislative battle

 The Secretary of State for European Affairs, Clément Beaune, shares this analysis: by choosing his Prime Minister, “the President will be keen to show a first element of unity”.
 Emmanuel Macron likes to surprise: will he want to reiterate the “blows” of the first five-year term, sometimes divisive, or will he opt for more consensual choices and seasoned policies?

 The names of personalities with different profiles are circulating, from the current Minister of Labor, Élisabeth Borne, to those of the Economy, Bruno Le Maire, or of the Interior, Gérald Darmanin.
 The hypothesis Christine Lagarde, of the European Central Bank, seems ruled out.
-In the government, some should stay and new rallies, left and right, could enter.
+In the government, some should stay and new rallies, left and right, might enter.

 Au sprint